BretHudson/kapchat-twitch-studio-styling/README.md

 ## Notes

 If you want to resize the source, it is best to update the width & height within the source properties.
 Scaling it within the OBS interface will cause scaling artifacts.
 It'll look like 💩.

+If you have multiple scenes, I recommend creating a scene with just the chat in it, and then adding that scene to others (you can do this via a source).
+Otherwise, each time you switch scenes, the chat will reset.